-Shabby chic is no particular style but rather balances elegant things with old and worn, shiny silver accessories with painted wooden tables, soft throw rugs with rough old lace.
+Shabby chic is no particular style (much like the Cottage style) but rather balances elegant things with old and worn, shiny silver accessories with painted wooden tables, soft throw rugs with rough old lace.

 - Slipcovers: You can camouflage old, drab furniture and cover up mismatched pieces with soft slipcovers.
 Whether you have a slipcover custom made, make your own, or buy a throw at a store, you can get just the look you want without investing in a new piece of furniture.
 Most pieces are covered in white, but soft faded prints will work too.
 Since you'll probably want to wash the slipcovers occasionally, be sure the fabric is easy to care!
 How about a cool white look for summer and a warm stripe or floral for cooler seasons?

-- Delight All the Senses With Flowers and Candles: Add a wonderful glow and delicious fragrance with scented candles.
+- Flowers and candles: Add a wonderful glow and delicious fragrance with scented candles.
 Be sure to have bunches of fresh flowers scattered around, whether in a glass jar or beautifully painted vase.
 Include pretty books on flowers to add color.
 Floral prints look comfortable and add texture on soft throw pillows.